 To allow for fertility and occurrence of novel traits, meiosis facilitates large-scale genome rearrangements during gametogenesis.
 This is achieved by the meiosis-specific synaptonemal complex (SC), which aligns homologous chromosomes.
 However, highly repetitive DNA elements like ribosomal (r)RNA genes, which are arranged in arrays with hundreds of rDNA units in tandem, pose a substantial risk to genome stability during meiosis since they can undergo nonallelic exchanges.

 Unsupervised rDNA recombination during meiosis would result in faulty ribosomes compromising protein synthesis and consequently fertility.
 Initiated by rDNA transcription in the nucleolus, ribosome assembly follows an intricate and energy-consuming pathway involving hundreds of factors, including pre-ribosomal RNA cleavage enzymes that enable stepwise processing of the mature rRNAs from a precursor transcript.
-While rDNA arrays are transcriptionally active in the early stages of meiosis in plants, which appears to shield them from nonallelic recombination in the nucleolus, we don’t know if ribosome assembly commences in mammalian meiotic cells and/or which point(s) in the pathway are triggered to stop pre-ribosomal RNA processing to avoid energy waste or mistakes.
+Interestingly, one of these enzymes, the RNA exosome associated exonuclease EXOSC10/Rrp6, was recently demonstrated to be essential for spermatogenesis and oocyte maturation, suggesting surveillance of ribosome production at the onset of meiosis to avoid mistakes and therefore energy waste, but the roles of other ribosome assembly factors have not been explored.

 This PhD project based at Newcastle with a placement in Liverpool will involve a unique breath of training in complementary approaches (biochemistry, cell biology, human cell culture, mouse models, proteomic and state-of-the-art imaging techniques) to investigate the mechanisms by which mammalian cells may regulate ribosome production to protect their rDNA loci from nonallelic exchanges during meiosis.